yurihueee/HuLin-CPU8/README.md

 ## Controller

 The controller operates the timing sequence and access of data in the CPU's modules.
+This is a single cycle CPU implementation where CPI is 1.
 The clock here determines the order of events within a gate, and defines when signals can be converted to data to be read or written to processor components.
 Edge-triggered clocking can support a precise state transition.
 As instructions are loaded and goes through the decoder, the controller 'lights up' the correct data path based on R, J, I data commands.
 For R and I-type instructions, it is multiplexers while J-type signals the controller to toggle enable signal in order to change branching.

-### ALU decoder
 ## Arithmetic Logic Unit (ALU)
+All instruction classes, except unconditional branch, use the ALU after reading the registers.
+The memory-reference instructions use the ALU for an address calculation, the arithmetic-logical instructions for the operation execution, and conditional branches for comparison to zero.

+(computer organization and design ARM ediiton textbook)

 ### Architecture Diagram

 ## GTKwave Timing Diagram